neodon/endb/README.md

 $ npm install mongojs # MongoDB
 $ npm install ioredis # Redis

-# To use SQL database, install an additional 'sql' package and the adapter
+# To use SQL database, an additional package 'sql' must be installed and an adapter
 $ npm install sql

 $ npm install mysql2 # MySQL